Mattyfreshy/FreshBot/README.md

 - Current implementation is in FreshBot.py and is a work in progress.
 - User commands are in commands.py.
 - ChatGPT in chatGPT.py is a chatBot that is semi functional.
-- music.py is sourced from here: https://gist.github.com/EvieePy/ab667b74e9758433b3eb806c53a19f34 however it has been heavily modified.
+- music.py is sourced from here: https://gist.github.com/EvieePy/ab667b74e9758433b3eb806c53a19f34 however it has been modified due to changes in youtube metadata.

 ## Key Features
 - All 'stock-trading' channels that the bot has access to will be updated with the current price of the stock set if enabled.